ChampionAsh5357/ChampionAsh5357/index.md

 # About Me

 Hello everyone!
 I am currently a student going for my doctorate in Computer Science.
 I usually spend my time doing work, research, youtube, playing the piano, or programming on the computer.
-I am currently creating mods for Minecraft for fun.
+Everything I do here is for my enjoyment of teaching or challenging myself.
+I hope you enjoy the work I produce!

 Check me out on [Youtube](http://youtube.com/c/ChampionAsh5357) for all the videos I create.